biya-coin/biyaliquid-docs/.gitbook/developers-evm/network-information.md

 {% hint style="info" %}
 Note that tokens that are **MTS** follow the [MultiVM Token Standard](https://docs.biyachain.network/developers-evm/multivm-token-standard).

-This means the same token can be used in all Biyachain modules (EVM, Cosmos) without using a bridge.
+This means the same token can be used in all Biya Chain modules (EVM, Cosmos) without using a bridge.
 {% endhint %}

 #### More Providers